Suggestions and Links

 - Parco Nazionale Appennino Tosco-Emiliano

 - Parco dei Cento Laghi (Hundred Lakes Park)

 - Rifugio Lago Santo

 - Rifugio Lagoni

 Equestrian: Grande Ippovia Appennino Emilia-Romagna

 Last but not least, Emilia-Romagna is well known for its culinary tradition, the food valley of Italy.
 Foodies would do well to consider the Strada dei vini e del sapore (also in English).
-You could plan to visit the local parmigiano reggiano cheese factory in Campora or to some of the prosciutto di Parma factories in the area (La Strada del Prosciutto e dei Vini dei Colli).
+You could plan to visit the local parmigiano reggiano cheese factory in Campora or to a prosciutto di Parma factory in the area (La Strada del Prosciutto e dei Vini dei Colli).